Live world stats · UTC-based global counter

 Estimated population increase today.

-Per second, per minute, per hour
+Per second, per minute, per hour and per day

 Metric Per second Per minute Per hour Per day